About this listing

 On the estate there is an outside shower and kitchen sink for your use.
 There is an outhouse for Tipi guests' use.
 We have a 'Tipi Room' with its own entrance set up exclusively for use by the Tipi guests.
 [See Map - We will send an enlarged copy of the map on this website] Nothing fancy, it has a desk, and chair, refrigerator, electric, and wireless internet access.
 The Tipi Room is not heated.
 We have a solar electric power setup for the tipi that powers 2 CFL lamps, and an inverter with enough AC power for charging small electronic devices.
 If you need more power, there's electric in the tipi room.

-We provide seasoned firewood, plus cooking pots, pans, plates and utensils, salt, pepper, cooking oil, matches, soap, paper towels, bathroom tissue, dish detergent, trash bags, scrubbies, candles, and a complimentary bottle of our favorite chardonnay [in the fridge].
+We provide seasoned firewood, plus cooking pots, pans, plates and utensils, salt, pepper, cooking oil, matches, soap, paper towels, bathroom tissue, dish detergent, trash bags, scrubbies, candles, and a complimentary bottle of our favorite chardonnay or sauvignon blanc [in the fridge].
 There is a Coleman propane camping cooking range with 2 burners in case you wish to cook or boil water without making a fire.
 Outside, there is a propane barbecue grill.
 There is a fireplace next to the river overlooking the waterfall with a table and bench in front of it. [see photos].

 The mattress in the tipi is a double, plus there is a futon couch that folds down to make a 40' X 75' bed, [slightly smaller than a regular double bed] if you have more than 2 people.
 The futon is small for two people, but possible.